SB

 Safe Bulkers Industrials Investor Relations →

-Over the past 881 weeks of data, SB has crossed below its 200-week moving average 17 times.
+Over the past 894 weeks of data, SB has crossed below its 200-week moving average 17 times.
 On average, these episodes lasted 27 weeks.
-The average one-year return after crossing below was -3.6%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Historically, investors who bought SB at the start of these episodes saw an average one-year return of +3.1%.

 The company has been aggressively buying back shares, reducing its share count by 14.0% over the past three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.